FrankyMolina/GS/README.md

   `ex: REACT_APP_API_URL=http://localhost:4000`

 ### Next steps:
+- Install dependencies in server and client `npm i`
 - Populate the db using `npm run seed` on the server folder in your terminal.
 - Turn on the server using `npm run start:dev` on the server folder in your terminal.
 - Turn on the client using `npm run start` on the server folder in your terminal.